davidmreed/davidmreed.github.io/_posts/2018-08-02-better-dynamic-soql-string-format.md

     return query;

-What it's *trying* to do is dynamically query a child object of Contact that's determined at runtime, for records associated to Contacts with a specific title, and which are valid for a specific date.
+What it's *trying* to do is query a dynamically-determined child object of Contact for records associated to Contacts with a specific title, and which are valid for a specific date.

 This query also exhibits (at least) five common issues with Dynamic SOQL, in no particular order: